jameskeywood/jameskeywood/README.md

 ### Hello.

-Since 2023, I've been studying Computer Science at the University of Manchester.
+Hello, I'm James Keywood, a Computer Science student at the University of Manchester.
+With a year-long industrial placement at Nomura, I have experience building software and data systems for large-scale financial applications.